-1891 Opening night of Charles H. Hoyt's A Trip To Chinatown at the Madison Square Theatre.
+1891 Opening night of Charles H. Hoyt's A Trip to Chinatown at the Madison Square Theatre.
 It achieves a then-phenomenal 657-performance run, which stands as a Broadway record for a musical until Oklahoma! in the 1940s.
 The plot bears more than a passing resemblance to Act II of Hello, Dolly!: A meddling widow lures several young couples from their suburban homes to a downtown New York restaurant where she attempts to spark romance with the help of a rich man's lost wallet.
-The show also produces one of the first hit Broadway showtunes, "The Bowery," and subsequent productions will add the hit, "After the Ball."
+The show also produces one of the first hit Broadway showtunes, "The Bowery," and subsequent productions add the hit "After the Ball."
 Trixie Friganza stars.

 1903 Red Feather opens.
 The musical, produced by Florenz Ziegfeld, deals with a soldier who pursues a bandit and is doubly surprised to find "she" is a countess and he is in love.

 1964 Price Berkeley publishes the very first issue of Theatrical Index, which offers a wealth of information to the theatre industry about current and upcoming shows in New York and on the road.

 1965 Most shows go "dark"—literally—as a blackout robs much of the Northeast of electricity.
 The New York Times gets an eight-page issue out, while Variety misses its deadline, having had a clean record of not doing so for 60 years.
 The Broadway opening of The Zulu and the Zayda is postponed until the next day, creating a response from producer Dore Schary of "I never thought the Cort [where the show was playing] would go dark before the opening."
 The blackout lasts until the middle of the night.
 Matinees are on for tomorrow, but attendance is very low.